-LITTLE is a trading name of Little Black Box Limited, whose registered office is at The Loft, Devonshire House, 38 York Place, Leeds, LS1 2ED.
+LITTLE is a trading name of Little Black Box Limited, whose registered office is at Fifth Floor, Calls Landing, 36-38 The Calls, Leeds, LS2 7EW.
 You should ensure that we are informed from the outset the legal status of your business whether you are a sole trader, partnership, LLP, Limited Company, PLC.
 We reserve the right to carry out credit checks and verification of your business before proceeding with your instructions.

 These Terms of business may not be varied unless agreed in writing and signed by a Director of LITTLE.
 These terms of business should be read in conjunction with the accompanying letter of engagement which provides the specifics of our project with you.